Aline-CROIRE/Aline-CROIRE/README.md

 - 💬 Ask me about web development
 -
   ## 🚀 About Me
-- 🌱 I’m currently learning React Native
+- 🌱 I’m currently learning Mobile Development using  React Native
 - 👯 I’m looking to collaborate on different open source
 - 📫 How to reach me: niyocroirealine@gmail.com